ALapinskas/assetsm/README.md

-# assets-manager
+# assetsm
+Assets Manager.
 Tilemaps(.tmj/.json), Images(as ImageBitmaps) and Audio loading and managing.

 # How to use
 1. Install module